top of page

 INTERNATIONALLY AND INDUSTRY RECOGNISED

-Highly Practical Degree Alternative with Extensive Face-to-Face Training, Career Guidance & Job Search Support
+Highly Practical with Extensive Face-to-Face Training and 1-2-1 Career Mentorship

-Dive into the heart of the events industry with our one-year, industry immersive programme, a hands-on and highly practical alternative to traditional university courses.
-Experience the thrill of real-world event planning, as our curriculum goes beyond theory, equipping you with essential practical skills needed for immediate success in this vibrant field.
+Dive into the heart of the events industry with our industry immersive programme, a hands-on and highly practical diploma course.
+Experience real-world event planning, as our curriculum goes beyond theory, equipping you with essential practical skills needed for immediate success in this vibrant field.
 Benefit from extensive face-to-face classes and experiential learning at the heart of London's event scene.
-Learn directly from industry professionals and build a strong foundation in events management, all while networking and creating career-defining opportunities and rounding off with a 1-month internship*.
+Learn directly from industry professionals and build a strong foundation in events management, all while networking and creating career-defining opportunities and rounding off with a 1-month internship.

 HIGHER DIPLOMA IN EVENT MANAGEMENT